Buying real estate in the Dominican Republic?

 Sources: Trading Economics, The Global Economy, Macrotrends

-9) Santo Domingo's property prices are set to stabilize as urban developments flood the market
+9) Santo Domingo property prices will stabilize as urban market developments increase

 Santo Domingo is buzzing with new residential and commercial developments thanks to its booming economy.